-- Most dental professionals recommend, one should use a toothbrush with soft bristles and should be changed after every 3-4 months.
+- Most dental professionals recommend one should use a toothbrush with soft bristles which should be changed after every 3-4 months.

-- For those people who brush more than twice or brush after meals, say three to four times a day, and tend to use a lot of pressure with the brush need frequent replacement of toothbrush.
+- Those people who brush more than twice or brush after meals say three to four times a day and tend to use a lot of pressure with the brush need frequent replacement of toothbrush.

 - Always remember, when the bristles start to fray and lose their stiffness, the toothbrush is almost ready to be replaced.